Get Updates

 Documents Required

-• Academic Transcripts or Mark Sheets to verify educational qualifications.
+• Academic Transcripts or Mark Sheets.

 FAQ’s

-Yes, general category students can apply if they hold a Below Poverty Line (BPL) card issued by the Central or State Government.
-The percentage of OBC (non-creamy layer) and BPL general candidates can be increased up to 40% if sufficient SC, ST, and minority students are not available.
+Yes, general category students who hold a valid Below Poverty Line (BPL) card issued by the Central or State Government can also be included in these coaching programs.

 Notifications